Wilzzu/botBob/README.md

 ### Weather News (2023)

 2023 was extraordinary hot year, so I made a script that would send all the news articles that had anything to do with the weather.
 I scraped the info from one news site and the other had a dedicated API.
 The script ran until summer was over.

+This was different from the current new weather news feature, which uses OpenAI to generate summaries of the articles.

 ![Weather News](https://i.imgur.com/vMUX3Pv.png)